alexchenuw/devopslabs/Lab-21/README.md

 kubectl get pod --all-namespaces
 ```

-> now on node
+> now run the following command on each of the two node VM:

-15. type in the copied message:
+15. paste in the copied message:
 ```
 sudo kubeadm join 10.168.0.4:6443 --token v7ylqj --discovery-token-ca-cert-hash sha256:3f5b65334.cde43
 ```